fluidjeel/traffic-light-2025/project_implementation.md

 Data Acquisition (fyers_..._scraper.py scripts): These scripts connect to the Fyers API to download and maintain a local database of daily historical stock and index data.

 Indicator Calculation (calculate_indicators.py): This script processes the raw daily data.
-It first resamples the data into multiple timeframes (daily, 2-day, weekly, monthly) and then calculates and adds the necessary technical indicators (ema_30, ema_50, atr_14, atr_ma_30, etc.) to each data file.
+It first resamples the data into multiple timeframes (daily, 2-day, weekly, monthly) and then calculates and adds a suite of technical indicators (ema_30, ema_50, atr_14, atr_ma_30, etc.) to each data file.
 The outputs are saved into separate directories for each timeframe (e.g., data/processed/daily/).

 Backtesting Engines: The project now utilizes two distinct backtesters for different strategic approaches:

 final_backtester.py: This is the engine for standard, end-of-period strategies.
 It operates on a fixed timeframe (e.g., daily, weekly) and makes all entry decisions based on completed candles for that timeframe.

-final_backtester_immediate.py: This is the specialized engine for accelerated "fast entry" strategies.
+final_backtester_immediate.py: This is the specialized engine for accelerated, "fast entry" strategies.
 It uses a hybrid model where the setup is identified on a higher timeframe (weekly or monthly), but the entry trigger is scanned for and executed on a daily basis.

+Post-Hoc Analysis (analyze_missed_trades.py): This script is run after a backtest to analyze the performance of trades that were identified but could not be taken due to capital constraints.

 3. Core Trading Strategy Routines
 The following describes the routines implemented in the two backtesting scripts.